MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 > [!NOTE]
 > You can't mute a participant in a one-to-one call.

-1. In the upper-right corner of the video feed, select the **Open Participants** button.
+1. In the upper-right corner of the video feed, select the **Participants** button.

 2. Air tap the mute icon for the participant you want to mute.